Microscopic optical potentials from a Greens function approach: Introduction

 Non-dispersive \cite{BecchettiG1969,Perey:76,VarnerTMLC1991,KoningD2003,PruittER2023} and dispersive \cite{MorillonR2004,MorillonR2007} phenomenological OPs fitted on stable isotopes to elastic scattering and other reaction data are very successful in their dedicated range of applicability.
 Observables such as charge densities and single particle spectra can be added to the body of fitted experimental data in order to derive phenomenological dispersive OPs making use of Green's function approaches \cite{MahauxS1991,MahzoonCDDW2014,AtkinsonD2019,Dickhoff:19}.
 Although phenomenological dispersive OPs allow for a connection with the nuclear many-body structure through the Dyson equation (see, e.g., \cite{Dickhoff:05,Dickhoff:19}), it is unclear whether they will provide reliable predictions for unstable isotopes such as those that play an important role in reaction networks relevant for astrophysical and societal applications.
 Some of these isotopes are experimentally available in radioactive beam facilities.
 Therefore, a more explicit and direct link with the underlying structure is desirable, and even essential in regions of the nuclear chart where experimental information is scarce or non-existent \cite{HebbornNPDH2022}.

 There is a very large body of literature addressing the connection of the OP with the underlying nuclear structure.
 A class of microscopic OPs makes use of a local density approximation in order to fold a one-body density with a nucleon-nucleon interaction based on nuclear matter calculations \cite{JeukenneLM1977, BaugeDG1998}.
 Recent developments within this approach make use of modern chiral interactions \cite{WhiteheadLH2019}.
-For energies $\gtrsim 60$ MeV, multiple scattering approaches, based on microscopic one-body densities, provide a good reproduction of elastic cross sections and polarization observables \cite{burrowsInitioLeadingOrder2020,BakerEDL2024}.
-Furthermore, the so-called Nuclear Structure Model has been successful at describing scattering observables using quasiparticle random-phase approximation (QRPA) calculations on closed-shell nuclei \cite{Vinh1970,BlanchonDAV2015}.
-QRPA was also used in conjunction with a folding model with large-scale coupled-channel calculations to describe inelastic scattering cross-sections \cite{Nobre:10,Nobre:11}. \textit{Ab initio} calculations of OPs have been implemented in the context of the self-consistent Green's function \cite{IdiniBN2019}, Coupled-Cluster \cite{RotureauDHNP2017} and Symmetry-Adapted No-Core Shell Model \cite{BurrowsLMBSDL2024} approaches.
+For energies above $\sim$40 MeV g-matrix methods are commonly used \cite{Amos2000, ArellanoB2011}, while for energies $\gtrsim 65$ MeV, multiple scattering approaches, based on microscopic one-body densities, provide a good reproduction of elastic cross sections and polarization observables \cite{burrowsInitioLeadingOrder2020,BakerEDL2024,VorabbiBSFG2024}.
+Furthermore, {several structure-based methods have excelled at describing nuclear scattering at lower energies ($<$50 MeV).} The so-called Nuclear Structure Model has been successful at describing scattering observables using random-phase approximation {(RPA)} calculations on closed-shell nuclei \cite{vinh1970theory,BlanchonDAV2015}. {Quasiparticle} RPA was used in conjunction with a folding model with large-scale coupled-channel calculations to describe inelastic scattering cross-sections \cite{Nobre:10,Nobre:11}. \textit{Ab initio} calculations of OPs have been implemented in the context of the self-consistent Green's function \cite{IdiniBN2019}, Coupled-Cluster \cite{RotureauDHNP2017} and Symmetry-Adapted No-Core Shell Model \cite{BurrowsLMBSDL2024} approaches.
 In such models, however, achieving the required absorption has proven to be challenging \cite{RotureauDHNP2017}.
 A more detailed and exhaustive comparative account of these different approaches can be found in \cite{HebbornNPDH2022}.